12beesinatrenchcoat/12beesinatrenchcoat.github.io/blog/_posts/2021-06-12-nurture_review.md

 Great song, great message, stop being hard on yourself!!!!!!

->Sometimes, the inner voice is encouraging, Calling for you to run those final few yards, You're nearly there, keep going, keep going, keep going, keep going, It will all be okay in the end.
+**"Sometimes, the inner voice is encouraging, Calling for you to run those final few yards, You're nearly there, keep going, keep going, keep going, keep going, It will all be okay in the end."**

 ### (11.)
 Something Comforting
 ANOTHER ONE, NURTURE SINGLE THAT IS!!!!!!